KuroiBiz/Zeon_Browser/README.md

 # 📊 Project Goals

-The goal of Zeon Browser is simple:
+The goal of Zyra Browser is simple:

 > Provide a fast, lightweight web browser that works well even on modest hardware.

 Many browsers today require large amounts of RAM and CPU power.
-Zeon aims to provide a **minimal and efficient alternative for Linux users**.
+Zyra aims to provide a **minimal and efficient alternative for Linux users**.

 ---